MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 Web services can be versioned to improve the release of services for service authors and make it easier for consumers to identify the services they are calling.
 Service versioning is an important part of the publishing process and is designed to be flexible without naming restrictions.
 We highly recommend the adoption of meaningful and standard versioning conventions such as [semantic versioning](http://semver.org/).

->For the full documentation for each web service API, check out [this API reference section](https://microsoft.github.io/deployr-api-docs/9.0.1/#services-management-apis) and @@THIS VIGNETTE.
+>For the full documentation for each web service API, check out [this API reference section](https://microsoft.github.io/deployr-api-docs/9.0.1/#services-management-apis).

 The Service Management APIs are RESTful APIs that provide programmatic access to a services management’s lifecycle: